bajamircea/cpp-play/src/coro_st_lib/README.md

     - any other call on the returned coroutine handle is problematic e.g.
       - `destroy()` will hopefully terminate
       - `done()` is undefined behaviour
+- `callback.h`
+  - rationale: we end up using this a lot instead of `synthetic_coroutine` as a unified abstraction between coroutine resumption and other completion work
+  - `callback`
+    - captures a pointer
+    - and a `void (*)(void* x) noexcept` function that takes that pointer
+  - `make_callback`
+    - helper function make a `callback` calling a member function for some class
 - `stop_util.h`
   - single threaded implementation of the standard variants
   - `stop_source` has a boolean that can be flipped to `true` using